Semprini/pyXMI/README.md

 To generate code a recipie folder is provided:
 > python generate.py <recipie folder>

-Or once installed via setup.py:
+Or once installed into site-packages:
 > python
 from pyxmi import generator
 generator.parse('<folder>')

-The recipie folder must have a config.json file which specifies templates and output.
+The recipie folder must have a config.yaml file which specifies templates and output.